-One of the most common questions I am asked as a nutrition coach is my feelings on cheat meals and whether I encourage clients to take them.
+One of the most common questions I am asked as a nutrition specialist is my feelings on cheat meals and whether I encourage clients to take them.
 Cheat meals are, by definition, a meal that does not follow the prescribed nutrition plan.

 Generally, these meals are high in carbohydrates, fats, sodium, and sometimes sugar.
 They will almost certainly take a dieter off their recommended macronutrients for the meal and likely the day.